 Reporting Responsibilities include:

-- Provide analysis, post award reporting, and oversight to ensure compliance with OMB Uniform Guidance and foundation grant specific requirements;
+- Provide analysis, post award reporting, and oversight to ensure compliance with foundation grant specific requirements;

 - Serve as a resource for staff of grant funded programs for reporting compliance matters;

-- Prepare grant documentation and reports as required for government and foundation grants;
+- Prepare grant documentation and reports as required for foundation grants;

 - Prepare information and reports for internal and external stakeholders;

-- Develop reporting systems in accordance with government regulations and organizational needs and objectives;
+- Develop reporting systems in accordance with organizational needs and objectives;

 - Compile a variety of statistics and data on multiple platforms; and